Generic Name and Formulations:

 Hepatic dysfunction.
 Primary biliary cirrhosis.
 Severe renal dysfunction.
 Gallbladder disease.
 Nursing mothers.

 Renal impairment (monitor).
 Monitor CBCs for first year; monitor liver function; discontinue if ALT (SGPT) levels >3xULN persist.
 Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions, or paradoxical decreases in HDL-C occur.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Avoid statins.
 Potentiates oral anticoagulants (reduce anticoagulant dose and monitor PT/INR).
 Allow at least 1 hour before or 4–6 hours after bile acid sequestrants.
 Caution with colchicine, immunosuppressants (eg, cyclosporine), other nephrotoxic drugs.

-Abnormal liver function tests, elevated CPK, respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, increased BUN or creatinine, rash; rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.
+Abnormal liver function tests, elevated CPK, respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, increased serum creatinine, hypersensitivity reactions (may be severe), rash; rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.